-Macau Peninsula was originally an island, connected sporadically with mainland China at the north by a sandbar that gradually turned into a narrow isthmus.
-The successive land reclamation transformed the geography of Macau along the last centuries (see animated figure).
-Currently, Taipa and Coloane islands are linked through an area designated by Cotai and together they form just one island.
-This island (Taipa-Cotai-Coloane) is connected, through three bridges, with Macau peninsula, at north, and via a tunnel to one small area in the Hengqin island (also called as Ilha de Dom João and Ilha da Montanha) at west, which is now under control of MSAR as enforced by a Macanese-Chinese agreement.
-In November 2017, the eastern part of Macau was connected to Hong Kong and Mainland China (Zhuhai) through the world’s longest sea bridge (HKZMB; 港珠澳大桥).
-It is planned to open in July 2018.
+Macao Peninsula was originally an island, connected sporadically with mainland China at the north by a sandbar that gradually turned into a narrow isthmus.
+The successive land reclamation transformed the geography of Macao along the last centuries (see animated Figure 1).
+Currently, Taipa and Coloane islands are linked through an area designated by CoTai and together they form just one island.
+This island (Coloane – CoTai – Taipa) is connected, through three bridges, to Macao peninsula, at north, and via a tunnel to one small area in the Hengqin island (also called as Ilha de Dom João and Ilha da Montanha) at west, which is now under control of MSAR as enforced by a Macanese-Chinese agreement.
+In November 2017, the eastern part of Macao was connected to Hong Kong and Mainland China (Zhuhai) through the world’s longest sea bridge (HKZMB; 港珠澳大桥).

 List of original islands of Macao: